ibm-cloud-docs/databases-for-mysql/howto-getting-connection-strings.md

 ![Endpoints panel on the Dashboard Overview](images/getting-started-endpoints-panel.png)

-A {{site.data.keyword.databases-for-mysql}} deployment is provisioned with an admin user, and after [setting the admin password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password), you can use its connection strings to connect to your deployment.
+A {{site.data.keyword.databases-for-mysql}} deployment is provisioned with an admin user and, after [setting the admin password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password), you can use its connection strings to connect to your deployment.
 {: .tip}

 **CLI**